Event-based Continuous Color Video Decompression from Single Frames

-In \cref{sec:event_flow}, we introduce a novel long-range motion model supported by a learned basis.
-The continuous flow field captures the long-range motion within events.
-However, there is significant noise in the event-based flow field caused by noisy measurement and areas that do not have enough contrast to generate events.
+The continuous flow field in \cref{sec:event_flow} captures the long-range motion within events.
+However, there is significant noise in the event-based flow field caused by noisy measurements and areas that do not have enough contrast to generate events.
 Therefore, it is critical to learn the grouping of the flow field for spatially consistent warping.
 To this end, we propose a novel latent frame model that takes advantage of the iterative matching power of frame-based flow networks.

-In \cref{sec:synth}, we describe how an intermediate latent frame can be obtained through our neural event integration module.
-We use this latent frame for computing the latent frame flow via iterative flow refinement.
-Given a latent frame $\hat{I}(t)$ and an initial frame $I_0$, we build a correlation pyramid based on the features of the image $F((\hat{I}_t))$ and $F(I_0)$.
-Following RAFT~\cite{teed2020raft}, we produce correlation volumes at each step:
+In \cref{sec:synth}, we described how an intermediate latent frame $\hat{I}_t$ could be obtained through our neural event integration module \eqref{eq:synthesizedrgb}.
+We use this latent frame for computing the latent-frame flow via iterative flow refinement using RAFT~\cite{Teed20eccv}.
+Given a latent frame $\hat{I}(t)$ and an initial frame $I_0$, we build a correlation pyramid based on the features of the images, $\f_t \doteq F (\hat{I}_t)$ and $\f_0 \doteq F (\hat{I}_0)$.
+Following RAFT, we produce correlation volumes $C$ at each step: